dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 The purpose of this document is to provide context for the development of new standards within the AuthZen working group.

-# Prior Art: OIDC - OAuth 2.x
+# Prior Art: OIDC - OAuth 2.x - draft

 ## Introduction